helboi4/tensorflow-translation-model/README.md

      DATA_FILE_NAME="data file name"
      LANGUAGE_CODE="a language code in standardised format lowercase"
    ```
-10. Run using `python3 main.py`
+10. Run using `python main.py`
 11. Enjoy

 # Project progess
 - [x] Create a ShapeChecker class for handling shape incompatibility issues
 - [x] Create a DataProcessor class to load the zip file and create a tf.dataset
-- [ ] Add functions to DataProcessor to vectorise and process the data
+- [x] Add functions to DataProcessor to vectorise and process the data
-- [ ] Build the code that will initialise and train the model
+- [x] Build the code that will initialise and train the model
-- [ ] Add Exporter class that will export the model for use in my language learning projects
+- [x] Add Exporter class that will export the model for use in my language learning projects
 - [ ] Integrate into japanese-with-text project